Making a SMART New Year’s Resolution

 This post contains affiliate links.

 Everyone makes New Year’s resolutions!
 Almost everyone fails at keeping their New Year’s Resolutions.
 As a teacher I taught my students how to set goals and achieve them each reporting period, they would set new goals to achieve.
 I always used the SMART method of setting goals.
-If you use this method you are more likely to succeed in 2018 on your New Year’s Resolutions.
+You can use SMART Goals for personal, business, professional, ane educational goals.
+If you use this method you are more likely to succeed in 2020 on your New Year’s Resolutions.

 In general, we set goals on general terms – I want to lose weight – I want to exercise more – I want to get healthier – I want to get rid of all my credit card debt – These resolutions are broad, the chances of you actually following through are slim.
-With the SMART resolution’s method it will make your goal attainable.
+The SMART resolution method will make your goal attainable.

 Always think SMART – SMART is an acronym for S-pecific, M-easurable, A-chievable R-ealistic, T-imely – Through this process you will create a resolution that is accessible.
 Understand if you follow the measurable, achievable, realistic and timely, you will accomplish the specific!

 Measurable – In order for your resolution to become measurable you have to make it concrete.
 Think, how much?
 How many?
 How will I know I have accomplished the goal?
-When you set a measurable resolution you will more likely stay on track, keep your momentum, and end the year successful.
-For instance, I want to lose weight in 2018,becomes, I want to lose 140 pounds.
+When you set a measurable resolution you will more likely stay on track, keep your momentum, and end the year successfully.
+For instance, I want to lose weight in 2020, it becomes, I want to lose 40 pounds.
 This is measurable!
 I can measure the results in how many pounds I lose.

 Our original resolution: